How is Reporter powered?

 Two generations of Reporter by Crodeon

-• When you connect an old power adapter or an old solar panel to your new Reporter, you will damage your Reporter.
+• When you connect an old power charger or an old solar panel to your new Reporter, you will damage your Reporter.

-• When you connect a new power adapter or a new solar panel to the old Reporter, it simply won't work and the system won't charge.
+• When you connect a new power charger or a new solar panel to the old Reporter, it simply won't work and the system won't charge.
 You will not damage your Reporter.

 If you have both systems and have questions about compatibility, please contact us.

-How to recognise the difference between the two models of adapters and solar panels
+How to recognise the difference between the two models of chargers and solar panels

 New Reporter